 19. Don’t Compete with Other Travellers

-One of the biggest mistakes you can make is to compete with other travellers.
+One of the biggest mistakes you can make is to compete with other travelers.
 You are not going to see all the same things as they did, nor will you have the same experience.
 So why try?
 Instead, go at your own pace and enjoy what you see.

 20. Splurge Every Once in a While

-While it is important to save money when travelling, there are some things that are worth splurging on.
+While it is important to save money when traveling, there are some things that are worth splurging on.
 For example, if there is something that you really want to see or do but it costs extra money (such as entrance fees), then go ahead and spend on it.

 22. Respect Local Culture